Financial-Times/o-author-alerts/README.md

 		popoverHeadingText: 'You are following:' //default: 'Get alerts for:'
 	});

-* Note: widgetText and popoverHeadingText will only be used if you do not already have the required elements in your markup, and are relying on the Javascript to create them.

 * `%entityName%` will bre replaced with the name of the entity in the above examples.